-GEOFF’S REVIEW: (in his words, which are typically more concise and to the point than my own. – Heather)
+(Now for a second opinion, in his words, which are typically more concise and to the point than my own. – Heather)

 We run a lot at night.
 Whether it’s due to some crazy overnight race training or because it’s cooler out, we do it.
 It adds a huge sense of adventure to an otherwise hum-drum run and it makes every trail feel brand new.
 But the risks of running at night are quite obvious and these Night Runners help alleviate the biggest one: visibility.

 At 150 Lumens, these are quite bright.
 The 270 degree of light ensures anything heading your direction (car, dog, bear) will see you.

 There is also a bright red rear facing light, again making sure you are readily seen.
 Unlike a steady beam flash lamp or reflector, the movement of these lights on your feet is almost impossible to miss.

 We’ve worn these on several trail runs, using several different pair of shoes, under different weather conditions.
 But the consesus for each run has been the same: these are a great supplemental light source.